LIVED EXPERIENCE TRUSTEES PROGRAMME

 When will the training programme start and end ?

 The programme is part time and is designed to easily be fitted around full-time education, full-time employment or other caring responsibilities.
-The sessions are delivered on Thursday evenings over a period of six weeks (starting on Thursday 13 May 2021).
+The sessions are delivered on Thursday evenings over a period of six weeks.
+The 2021 programme is now closed, please check back for 2022 dates.

 Due to COVID-19 restrictions, the programme will be delivered online via Zoom.